spatie/laravel-permission/docs/basic-usage/wildcard-permissions.md

 $user->givePermissionTo('posts.*.1,4,6');
 ```

-> As said before, the meaning of each part is determined by the application layer!
+> Remember: the meaning of each 'part' is determined by your application!
 So, you are free to use each part as you like.
 And you can use as many parts and subparts as you want.